markluffel/GLRM/README.md

 Consider a data table A that is approximately rank k, where the first n1 columns contain Boolean data, and the next n2 columns contain numerical data.

+    from numpy.random import randn
+    from numpy import sign
     m, n1, n2, k = 50, 25, 25, 5
     eta = 0.1 # noise
     A = randn(m,k).dot(randn(k,n1+n2)) + eta*randn(m,n1+n2)